m-basha98/Palindrome/README.md

 # Testing

-Although all functions were tested individually, basic testing results for the entire class are listed below.
+All functions were tested individually; the crash_testing function confirmed the algorithms ability to consistently return results without failure within our assumed range.

-**Time Complexity**
+**Time Complexity of Algorthim**
 - Runtime: ~0.009ms
 - Constant time

-**Space Complexity**
+**Space Complexity of Algorithm**
+- O(n)

 # Contributors